 The temporary free key-worker permit is being extended until March 31 2021.
 Find out more about whether you can apply for the key worker permit.

 All marriage and civil partnership ceremonies are postponed.

 The only exception to this is where one of those getting married/forming a civil partnership is seriously ill and not expected to recover ('deathbed wedding') or due to undergo debilitating treatment or life-changing surgery.

 All notice appointments are suspended until further notice and should only take place in exceptional circumstances.

 Death registrations will continue to be handled by telephone.

 Cemeteries, crematoriums and memorial gardens will remain open only for those attending funerals, visiting graves and paying their respects to lost loved ones.
 Funerals will continue with up to 30 people attending.
-Read more about the changes to funerals.
+Read more about the changes to funerals due to COVID-19.